 Making the workplace more equitable and inclusive is a necessity and on the agenda at every board and leadership team meeting, so why is it still so hard to see real evidence of change and commitment?

-Diversity, equity, and inclusion are no longer considered “nice to haves” — especially during these uncertain times.
+Diversity, equity, inclusion and belonging are no longer considered “nice to haves” — especially during these uncertain times.
 In the past decade we’ve made great strides in the evolution of diversity in the workplace and in promoting inclusivity.
 Economic instability and other priorities caused by the pandemic can’t mean that organisations now regress.

 More than that, when discussing the benefits of diversity, equity, and inclusion in the workplace, it must come from the right place.
 These aren’t cynical business benefits, built with an eye on profit margins and marketable branding.
 These are benefits that reach beyond the workplace, with the promise of enacting social change through better business practices.